JustinPatenaude/balticathletics/clearance.md

-    for consistent and power shooting.\nPre-hook curved blade for accurate shots and ball handling.\nTwo-tone soft PU grip for comfotable and griping power\nFor both indoor and outdoor use, Plus it is an ideal for playing ball hockey and  practicing hockey skill and trick      \n\nA90 model weight 240g,  with shaft  90cm Flex 28mm is suggested for player’s height from 5’1” to 5’8”\n\nA100 model weight 260g,
-    \ with shaft 100cm Flex 26mm is suggested for player’s height 5’8” and above"
+    for consistent and power shooting.\nPre-hook curved blade for accurate shots and ball handling.\nTwo-tone soft PU grip for comfotable and griping power\nFor both indoor and outdoor use, Plus it is an ideal for playing ball hockey and  practicing hockey skill and trick      \n\nA80 model 220g, with shaft 80cm flex 32mm\n\nA90 model weight 240g,  with shaft  90cm Flex 28mm is suggested for player’s height from 5’1” to 5’8”\n\nA100 model weight 260g,  with shaft 100cm Flex 26mm is suggested for player’s height 5’8” and above"
 - title: Adams Flag Football Belt w/flags
   image: "/AFFB Adams Flag Football belt.flags.jpg"
   price: 3